New Skills in Demand visa and pathway to Permanent Residence

 • New Occupation list: SID visa includes some occupations that is vital to business need but was not included in TSS visa, i.e. childcare worker, office manager, building and engineering technician nec, etc.

 The new SID visa provides a more transparent and promising pathway for immigration in Australia.
 We are here to assist you to evaluate and consider the appropriate occupation for the applicable visa stream as well as meeting the visa and sponsorship eligibility.
-Our specialised immigration law team can help you navigate the journey towards permanent residency smoothly or to attract and retain your skilled workers.
+Our skilled immigration law team can help you navigate the journey towards permanent residency smoothly or to attract and retain your skilled workers.
 If you have any questions, please don't hesitate to contact us.

 Disclaimer: This article is for general understanding and should not be used as a substitute for professional legal advice.
 Any reliance on the information is strictly at the user's risk, and there is no intention to create a lawyer-client relationship from this general communication.